 During the late 1930s, the suitability of the land near Holmsley, west of the A35, had been noted, but it was not until 1941 that construction of a major airfield commenced.
-Holmsley was originally chosen as one of a number of airbases for Coastal Command in order to combat the German U Boat threat, mainly in the English Channel.
+Like nearby RAF Beaulieu, Holmsley was originally chosen as one of a number of airbases for Coastal Command in order to combat the German U Boat threat, mainly in the English Channel.
 Its location was ideal – almost a treeless expanse of level ground just a few miles from the coast.

-Before its construction was complete, planes and personnel began to arrive, such were the pressing needs of wartime Britain – not an unusual occurrence as far as wartime airfields were concerned,
+It was built in a rush during the winter of 1941/42 and before its construction was complete, planes and personnel began to arrive, such were the pressing needs of wartime Britain – not an unusual occurrence as far as wartime airfields were concerned,

 It consisted of three converging runways optimally placed at 60 degree angles to each other in a triangular pattern.
-These three runways were of the following lengths – 5,910 ft (07/25), 4,200 ft (12/30), and 4,110 ft (18/36) – runways are named by numbers between 01 and 36, representing the runway’s compass heading in degrees from north i.e. a runway numbered 09 points due east (90°), runway 18 is due south (180°), runway 27 points due west (270°) and runway 36 points north (360°).
+These three runways were of the following lengths – 5,910 ft (07/25), 4,200 ft (12/30), and 4,110 ft (18/36) – runways are named by numbers between 01 and 36, representing the runway’s compass heading in degrees from north i.e. a runway numbered 09 points is due east (90°), runway 18 is due south (180°), runway 27 points due west (270°) and runway 36 points north (360°).
 As runways can normally be used in both directions, they are named for each direction they can be approached such as Holmsley runway 07/25 (70° or 250°).
 Branching off the runways were thirty five “Frying Pan” dispersal bays together with three “Loop” type bays connected to an enclosing perimeter track, of a standard width of fifty feet.

 The station accommodation was constructed largely of Nissen huts of various sizes.
 This is where the group and ground station commanders, squadron headquarters and orderly rooms were located.
 Also here were all the other ground functions necessary to support the air operations of the group mess facilities, chapel, hospital, briefing and debriefing huts, armoury and bombsite storage, parachute rigging, supply stores, station and airfield security plus the transport section.
 These facilities were all connected by a network of single path roads.